 - Click the Recipe Settings gear and deselect

 - The ingredients should now look a little weird (

 1 1 cup brothand so on)

 - Scroll to the ingredients and you should see new fields for Amount, Unit, Food, and Note.
 The Note in particular will contain the original text of the Recipe.

 Parseand you will be taken to the ingredient parsing page.

 Natural Language Parserworks very well, but you can also use the

-- For ingredients where the Unit or Food were not found, you can click a button to accept an automatically suggested Food to add to the database.
-Or manually enter the Unit/Food and hit
+- For ingredients where the Unit or Food was not found, you can click a button to accept an automatically suggested Food to add to the database.
+Or, manually enter the Unit/Food and hit

 Create) to add it to the database